What is good Customer Care?

 by Zyma Arsalan

 Customer Care!
 Customer Care is what you learn from a broken faucet.
+How do you really calculate and evaluate good customer care?
+What is really good customer care?
 We have been in the business of customer care training for over a decade.
 We keep on teaching hundreds and thousands of individuals, organizations, and large organizations about best practices.
 However, there’s so many things that you can learn by looking at the things around you.
 Let’s take the example of a broken faucet.
 Yes, a broken faucet.
 At this stage, you must be thinking that I’m going crazy.
 That is certainly not the case.

 Think about it.
 What really is a broken faucet.
 It is a tool that keeps on giving water.
 Drop by drop.
 Each drop sooner or later becomes seepage.
 We have seen entire buildings and even homes become eradicated by simple drops of water dipping away over a gradual period of time.
 This is also called Water Decay.
 You can see this in the ocean beds as well as on the sea-side buildings.